Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

 The band structure and its projection in atomic orbitals for the PS and LDA approximations are shown in Fig. \ref{fig-bn-u0}.
 We will compare systems with similar magnetic anisotropy and magnetic moments (see Fig. \ref{fig-2} a-b); for the PS approximation, we will take a value U $=$ 0 eV, and for the LDA approximation, we choose a U $=$ 0.5 eV.
 In Fig. \ref{fig-bn-u0}, we can see that the band structure and its projection are very similar, independent of the approximation used.
 The system exhibits a metallic character with subtle differences at the Fermi level for both approximations, mainly around the $\Gamma$ point.
-The valence band is mainly composed of the contribution of atoms of Ru and O. The Ru ions are embedded in an octahedral environment formed by the oxygen atoms; the octahedral crystal field splits the Ru 4$d$ atomic levels, raising the e$_{g}$ and decreasing the multiple energies t$_{2g}$, as seen in the right panel of Fig. \ref{fig-bn-u0} and in the partial density of states displayed in the supplementary file Fig. \ref{S3-lda-bands}.
+The valence band is mainly composed of the contribution of atoms of Ru and O (see Fig. \ref{S3-lda-ps-DOS}).
+The Ru ions are embedded in an octahedral environment formed by the oxygen atoms; the octahedral crystal field splits the Ru 4$d$ atomic levels, raising the e$_{g}$ and decreasing the t$_{2g}$ orbitals.
+This configuration yields a low-spin state, with the four 4$d$ electrons partially filling the three t$_{2g}$ orbitals, leaving two unpaired electrons per Ru atom\cite{tesis-igor} aligned as seen in the right panel of Fig.\ref{fig-bn-u0} and in the partial density of states displayed in SM section (see Fig. \ref{S3-lda-ps-DOS}).
+The orbital projection is considered with octahedra aligned to the unit cell; thus, in this reference, the t$_{2g}$ and e$_{g}$ orbitals correspond to (d$_{xy}$,d$_{xz}$,d$_{yz}$) and (d$_{x^{2}-y^{2}}$,d$_{z^{2}}$), respectively.